 As noted, Crescent Lifts remove a little skin from the upper edge of the areola and lift it a little.
 Circumareolar Lifts remove a “doughnut” of skin all around the areola, and this tightens the skin but doesn’t lift the nipple much.
 With this lift, the scar ends up at the edge of the areola all around.
 Full Breast Lifts involve the scar around the areola and traveling down the lower/middle aspect of the breast (and sometimes into the fold under the breast as well) for more severe drooping.

-After breast lift surgery, patients often feel tired and sore.
-Some degree of swelling and mild bruising is seen as well.
+After surgery, patients often feel tired and sore with some degree of swelling and mild bruising.
 If a submuscular breast implant is added, discomfort could be slightly more significant.
 Pain is controlled with oral pain medication and arnica, a natural anti-inflammatory is used to decrease bruising and swelling.
 Most patients can get back to work in 1 week, however, more extensive procedures may require additional recovery time.
 A full recovery, with patients returning to their normal activity level, will take up to 6 weeks.